lawrie/ulx3s_zx_spectrum/README.md

 Does not support models other than the Spectrum 16k and 48k.

-To build and uplpoad the bit file, do:
+To build and upload the bit file, do:

 ```sh